 Come tour the beauty and oddities in this super unique state.
-And find out some interesting things you may not have known about the charming and bizarre state of New Mexico.
+And find out some interesting things you probably don't know about the charming and bizarre state of New Mexico.

 1. It's a state.
 In the Usa.